From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Conclusion

 In this work, we propose a principled adaptation framework that bridges the gap between Autoregressive (AR) and Block-Diffusion models.
 By reframing adaptation as a continuous interpolation--viewing AR as a Block-Diffusion model with a block size of one--we introduce the context-causal attention mechanism and an efficient parallel training recipe with auxiliary AR supervision, which maximally preserves the pre-trained knowledge of the source model.
 We also propose a block-size growth curriculum that smoothly transitions the model from sequential to parallel generation.

-Our resulting model, \textsc{NBDiff-7B}, has achieves state-of-the-art performance among 7B-parameter diffusion models, outperforming strong baselines such as LLaDA~\cite{llada}, Dream~\cite{dream}, and SDAR~\cite{sdar} on math, code, and general reasoning benchmarks.
+Our resulting model, \textsc{NBDiff-7B}, has achieves state-of-the-art performance among 7B-parameter diffusion models, outperforming strong baselines on math, code, and general reasoning benchmarks.
 These results demonstrate that expensive pre-training from scratch is not necessary to build high-quality diffusion LLMs.
 Instead, our method offers a compute-efficient pathway to unlock parallel generation capabilities in existing open-source AR checkpoints, potentially accelerating the deployment of faster and more flexible generative models.
-Future work will explore scaling this paradigm to larger parameter counts and multimodal settings.